Employee guide to redundancy part 1 – how redundancy works

 - Details of redundancy pay and any benefits

-- Information on potential relocation opportunities
+- Information on potentially moving employees into other roles and any relocation opportunities

 - Details of the redundancy appeals process